SvenMichaelKlose/tunix/src/bin/lisp/doc/compiler.md

 ; TODO example of anonymous function first in expression.
 ~~~

-# Function call expansion
+# Call expansion

-Checks arguments and turns rest arguments into consing expressions.
-This is
+Checks and expands arguments and turns rest arguments into CONSing expressions.
-the last chance to do it before expresison expansion with turn everything into
-IR format for good.

 # Expression expansion

-**The exit point of the front end**.
-Breaks up nested function calls into a list
+**The exit point of the front end.**  Breaks up nested function calls into a list
 of single statement assignments to new temporary variables.

 ~~~